Ssekyene/alx-low_level_programming/0x02-functions_nested_loops/README.md

 100. Prints the n times table, starting with 0.

 101. Computes and prints the sum of all the multiples of 3 or 5 below 1024 (excluded), followed by a new line.

+102. Prints the first 50 Fibonacci numbers, starting with 1 and 2, followed by a new line.